neil7057/beach_hut_society/README.md

 ### JavaScript

-This was checked periodically as each page was created and CSS code added and amended.
+This was checked periodically as each page was created and js code added and amended.
 A final check was carried out when all other testing had been satisfactorily completed.

 -   [jshint JavaScript Validator](https://jshint.com/)

     <details><summary>Main JS - scripts.js</summary>
     <img src="beachhuts/static/docs/testing/jshint-scripts-js.jpg">
     </details>

 ### PeP8

 This was checked each time substantial changes were made to PY files.
 A final check was carried out when all other testing had been satisfactorily completed.